serp.fast

 Perplexity Sonar

-LLM-powered search API with built-in citations, offering multi-tier model options from fast to deep research.
+LLM-powered search API with built-in citations, offering multi-tier model options including fast lookups and deep research.

 Nathan Kessler